threefoldtech/info_grid/src/computer_it_basics/computer_it_basics.md

 <h1> Computer and IT Basics </h1>

-Welcome to the ThreeFold Grid's Manual on Computer and IT Basics, tailored specifically for system administrators.
-In this comprehensive section, we'll delve into fundamental concepts and tools that form the backbone of managing and securing infrastructure.
+Welcome to the *Computer and IT Basics* section of the ThreeFold Manual!

+In this section, tailored specifically for system administrators, we'll delve into fundamental concepts and tools that form the backbone of managing and securing infrastructure.
 Whether you're a seasoned sysadmin or just starting your journey, these basics are essential for navigating the intricacies of the ThreeFold Grid.

 <h2> Table of Contents </h2>